In our post on the donor management process, we spoke about developing an efficient process that can significantly boost your fundraising ROI.

 2. Donation tracking

-Donor management systems should also help you track donors who have committed to making a gift.
+Donor management CRMs should also help you track donors who have committed to making a gift.
 While it could be included in the donor profile, having a separate segment for this would make follow-ups easier.
 You wouldn’t have to run filters on your database each time you want to track this.

 3. Donor accounts